|Nutritional Guidelines (per serving)|

 The recipe can be easily doubled, using two pans.

-Sprinkle with marjoram, caraway, salt, and pepper and cook for 5 - 10 more minutes.
+Sprinkle with marjoram, caraway, salt, and pepper and cook for 5 to 10 more minutes.
 Add more butter if necessary, to facilitate browning.